fmsky/resnet50_inappropriate_content_detect/README.md

 # resnet50_nsfw
-Fine-tuned resnet50 model on Keras to detect images content such as: adult, violence, cartoon, medical and spoof
+Fine-tuned resnet50 model in Keras to detect images content such as: adult, violence, cartoon, medical and spoof

 ## Prerequisite:
 Keras